 Connecticut’s General Assembly bullying once again during 2011, passing “An Act Concerning the Strengthening of School Bullying Laws”, which expanded school district responsibilities for anti-bullying protection to cyberbullying and social media abuse.
 Unsurprisingly, much remains to be done within many school districts to comply with these new laws and ensure an emotionally safe climate for all children.

 Unfortunately, implementing a law successfully is often far more difficult than enacting it.
 While some schools have excellent anti-bullying programs and processes, budget constraints or other factors impede implementation in many schools.
 Appleseed first designed a 2012 project to showcase model policies, strategies and training procedures that appear to mitigate bullying.

-In 2018 we are revisiting the bullying of our children to explore their protection from cyberbullying and social media abuse by the state’s public schools and expect to issue a new report this Fall.
+In 2018 we revisited the bullying of our children to explore their protection from cyberbullying and social media abuse by the state’s public schools and issued a new report in October.